Pathways to Politics for Women

 Our Impact

-In only six years, the University of Melbourne Pathways to Politics Program for Women has created meaningful pathways to electoral success for the following alums.
+The University of Melbourne program has created meaningful pathways to electoral success for the following alums.

 - Juliana Addison MP, Member for Wendouree

-- Cathrine Burnett-Wake MLC, Member of the Legislative Council for the Eastern Victoria Region
+- Cathrine Burnett-Wake MP, Member of the Legislative Council for the Eastern Victoria Region (2021-2022)

 - Kat Theophanous MP, Member for Northcote